 I-4-1-32.Declarations — Failure to Exhaust Administrative Remedies

-The CCPRB analyst will insert all identifying information in the appropriate blank spaces.
-Thereafter, the analyst will set forth the complete case history.
-Attach all relevant documents as exhibits to the declaration.
+The appropriate templates are available in the Document Generation System.
+The analyst will set forth the complete case history and attach all relevant documents as exhibits to the declaration.

 When a claimant resides in the 11th Circuit (Alabama, Florida, or Georgia), there is an exception providing judicial review of an AC dismissal.
 Under Acquiescence Ruling 99-4(11), Bloodsworth v.
 Heckler, an AC dismissal of an untimely request for review of an administrative law judge decision is a “final decision of the Commissioner made after a hearing” under section 205(g) of the Social Security Act and is therefore subject to judicial review.

 In these cases, the AC will not prepare a declaration.
 Rather, the CCPRB staff will prepare a certified administrative record (CAR) unless the AC intends to remand the case.
 When preparing the CAR in these cases, CCPRB staff must keep in mind that the Office of the General Counsel is defending the AC's dismissal action, not the merits of the hearing decision.